AdaCore/spark2014/docs/ug/alfa.rst

     type T is -10 ..
 1;

 The bounds of standard scalar types are defined by the GNAT compiler for every host/target architecture.

-..comment: not clear what a user can make of this section.
+.. comment: not clear what a user can make of this section.
    This is not under his control.

 No Compiler Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^